Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

-\paragraph{Denoise Defusion Probabilistic Model (DDPM)} A new and interesting framework, motion indeterminacy diffusion (MID) \citep{mid} is proposed for predictions with controllable diversity.
-It follows DDPM \citep{ddpm} that the latent vector $z_K$ is sampled from Gaussian distributions with controlled stochasticity via parameterised Markov Chain.
-The limitation is that this framework suffers from significant time consumption during the reverse diffusion process due to the required number of steps.
+\textbf{Denoising Diffusion Probabilistic Models (DDPM).} Diffusion model is a strong generative model in computer vision \cite{ddpm}.
+In MTP, MID \cite{mid} is firstly proposed for predictions with controllable diversity.
+It follows DDPM \cite{ddpm} that the latent vector $z_K$ is sampled from Gaussian distributions with controlled stochasticity via parameterised Markov Chain.
+LED \cite{led} accelerates the diffusion process by using a leapfrog initialiser to skip the denoising steps.
+This method alleviates the significant time consumption during the reverse diffusion process due to the required number of steps.
+MotionDiffuser \cite{motion-diffuser} proposes the first multi-agent DDPM framework by using cross attention to fuse the neighbour information.
+SingularTrajectory \cite{singular-trajectory} proposes to progressively refine prototype trajectories to a realistic trajectory through a diffusion process.
+Future studies for DDPM-based MTP can develop advanced mechanisms to control the generation and explore more techniques for acceleration.
+SPDiff \cite{chen2024social} incorporates social interactions and proposes multi-frame rollout training for long-term prediction.